The Doctrine of Colourable Legislation prevents legislatures from enacting laws indirectly that they lack the power to legislate directly.

 The Doctrine of Colourable Legislation is based on the Latin maxim “Quando aliquid prohibetur ex directo, prohibetur et per obliquum” which says that what cannot be done directly should also not be done indirectly.
 The doctrine is used in the cases to determine questions of competency to enact a law when a legislature oversteps its conferred power and legislates upon something indirectly which it can’t do in a direct manner.

-On the face of the legislation, the subject matter of the law seems to fall within the power of the legislature, but the related effect or purpose of the matter actually falls beyond the domain and authority of the legislature.
-So in a manner, the doctrine limits the overstretching or misuse of the granted constitutional power in a covert manner.
+On the face of the legislation, the subject matter of the law seems to fall within the power of the legislature, but the related effect or purpose of the matter falls beyond the domain and authority of the legislature.
+So in a manner, the doctrine limits the overstretching or misuse of the granted constitutional power covertly.
 This is why the doctrine is also famously known as “fraud on the Constitution”.

-It is to note that the doctrine is not applicable when the impugned legislation does fall under the legislative competence of the legislature.
+It is to be noted that the doctrine is not applicable when the impugned legislation does fall under the legislative competence of the legislature.

 The meaning and scope of the doctrine are well explained by the Supreme Court in the case of K.C Gajapati Narayan Deo v.
 State of Orissa.
 The court stated: